 As described in more detail in Chapter 2, the reasonably foreseeable compliance responses associated with the 2022 Scoping Plan could include construction of new facilities and modifications to existing facilities.
-New development may include electricity and hydrogen gas generation projects, new biofuel production facilities, electric equipment manufacturing facilities, pipelines, substations and extension of powerlines, shore power facilities, solar thermal steam production, composting facilities, biomass processing and bioenergy facilities, anaerobic digesters, vehicle charging/fueling stations, and direct air capture and other CCS projects.
+New development may include electricity and hydrogen gas generation projects, new biofuel production facilities, electric equipment manufacturing facilities, pipelines, substations and extension of powerlines, shore power facilities, solar thermal steam production, composting facilities, biomass processing and bioenergy facilities, anaerobic digesters, vehicle charging/fueling stations, offshore wind energy generation facilities, and direct air capture and other CCS projects.
 Modifications to existing facilities could consist of decommissioning and consolidation of refineries, vapor recovery systems, gas-to-electric conversion, upgrades to dairies, new chemical manufacturing facilities for cattle feed additives, integration of energy generation and storage facilities into existing development, rooftop solar photovoltaic (PV) system installation, modifications to existing electrical distribution and transmission systems, and modifications to existing natural gas distribution and transmission systems for leak repair and pipeline interconnection for renewable natural gas (RNG).
-Construction projects would also include new bicycle/pedestrian lanes, high-occupancy vehicle

-(HOV) lanes, a commuter rail line, decommissioning of oil and gas facilities, decommissioning and consolidation of oil refineries, construction/restoration of wetlands, and operations related to forest thinning, harvesting, mastication, fuels reduction treatments ,prescribed fire, reforestation, defensible space establishment, urban tree and vegetation establishment, and afforestation within croplands and riparian areas.
+Construction projects would also include new bicycle/pedestrian lanes, high-occupancy vehicle (HOV) lanes, a commuter rail line, decommissioning of oil and gas facilities, decommissioning and consolidation of oil refineries, construction/restoration of wetlands, and operations related to forest thinning, harvesting, mastication, fuels reduction treatments, prescribed fire, reforestation, defensible space establishment, urban tree and vegetation establishment, and afforestation within croplands and riparian areas.
 An increase in mining and processing of metals and other minerals necessary for battery storage of electricity would also be reasonably expected, including surface/open pit, underground, and brine mining.

 Construction activities could require disturbance of undeveloped areas, such as clearing of vegetation; earth movement and grading; trenching for utility lines; erection of new buildings; and paving of parking lots, delivery areas, and roadways.
 Specific construction projects would be required to comply with applicable erosion, water quality standards, and WDRs (e.g., NPDES, Stormwater Pollution Prevention Plan).
+The construction of offshore wind projects would necessitate the operation of vessels.
+On board vessels, domestic wastewater originating from sinks, showers, laundries, and galleys is referred to as greywater.
+Sanitary wastewater originates from toilets and is referred to as blackwater.
+In general, operation of large vessels with crew quarters and full live-on-board capabilities would result in the generation of 50 to 100 gallons per day (gpd) of greywater, which could be disposed of in the ocean.
+Greywater disposed from moving vessels would likely rapidly dissipate, however, greywater disposal from stationary vessels could result in concentrations of pollution within the vicinity of a vessel.
 This impact would be potentially significant.